Hawkynt/Hawkynt.github.io/Cipher/README.md

 ## 🎯 Project Overview

-The »SynthelicZ« Cryptographic Algorithm Collection is a comprehensive educational toolkit featuring **96 cryptographic algorithms** implemented in JavaScript.
+This Algorithm Collection is a comprehensive educational toolkit featuring cryptographic algorithms implemented in JavaScript.
 This project serves as a hands-on learning environment for exploring classical and modern cryptography, from ancient ciphers like Caesar and Atbash to modern algorithms like AES and ChaCha20.

 ### Key Technologies